eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/binary_blob.rst

 We will see how to create publisher and subscriber applications that send and receive binary data.
 We will provide samples for all supported programming languages: C++, C, C# and Python.

-The most low level publisher and subscriber objects are the binary ones.
+The most low-level publisher and subscriber objects are the binary ones.
 We will focus on them in this section.
 As we are just sending an arbitrary "blob" of data (filled with random printable characters), the applications are called "blob sender" and "blob receiver".
-For sending structured / typed data, please refer to the following sections.
+For sending structured or typed data, please refer to the following sections.

 Blob Publisher